OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

 ### Get Meeting times for specific attendees

-In this section, you'll add to the code you already created in the previous section You will add input parameters to the form and use that as input to the API.
+In this section, you'll add to the code you already created in the previous section.
+You will add input parameters to the form and use that as input to the API.

 1. Locate the **GraphHelper.cs** file.